stephengold/MonkeyWrench/README.md

 If the asset to be loaded is available in multiple file formats, the best choice is usually glTF version 2.0 (either .glb or .gltf format).
-For best results, convert assets .blend or .fbx format to glTF before loading them.
+For best results, convert assets in .blend or .fbx format to glTF _before_ loading them with MonkeyWrench.

 The most efficient format
 for loading model assets into JMonkeyEngine is ".j3o".